-Following the signing of the charter the Ruthin & District Twinning Association was formed with an executive committee and the Mayor of Ruthin as President.
+Following the signing of the charter the Rhuthun & District Twinning Association was formed with an executive committee and the Mayor of Rhuthun as President.
 The area of the Association consists of the communities of Rhuthun, Efenechtyd, Llanfair and Llanynys.
 The area of the Briec Association consists of the communities of Briec, Edern, Landrevarzec, Landudal and Langolen (note the similar names!)

 Since 1993 the executive committee has met regularly to arrange visits to and from Briec, with various fund raising events organised to meet the cost of entertaining our friends from Brittany every two years.
 In the intervening years we have received a tremendous welcome from our Briec friends.
 The essence of twinning is that people stay with people, in their homes, and not in hotels.
 Many personal friendships have developed over the years.